 With that at hand, you have a few options for registration, such as online, by post or using third-party services.
 If you can handle the process on your own, take the online route.
 However, if you use any custom agreements, you will have to go with the postal or third-party services.
 In any case, remember to register for Corporation Tax in the three-month period upon receiving your ‘certificate of incorporation’.

 The content of this article is intended to provide a general guide to the subject matter.
-The author is an Italian lawyerspecialising in international trade law.
-If you require any further information about the services offered by our team, click here or call us on +44 203239 9065
+If you require any further information about the services offered by our team, call us on +44 203239 9065